adrelanos/aeternity-wiki/Merkle-Trees.md

 checked immediately, even though the whole tree is not available yet.
-For example, in the picture, the integrity of data block 2 can be verified immediately if the tree already contains hash 0-0 and hash 1 by hashing the data block and interatively combining the result with hash 0-0 and then hash 1 and finally comparing the result with the top hash.
+For example, in the picture, the integrity of data block 2 can be verified immediately if the tree already contains hash 0-0 and hash 1 by hashing the data block and interactively combining the result with hash 0-0 and then hash 1 and finally comparing the result with the top hash.
 Similarly, the integrity of data block 3 can be verified if the tree already has hash 1-1 and hash 0.
 This can be an advantage since it is